How can I receive assistance from the Psychology Unit?

 Does everyone need assistance of psychologist/psychooncologist?

 At present, many of us feel embarrassed to seek support with a psychologist.
 Individuals of strong personality who enjoy the support of their friends and family, and those who know themselves well enough to be able to identify what helps them in difficult circumstances may not need any psychological therapy.
-It is important, however, for us to understand that having cancer is a very difficult experience and the very fact of looking for specialist assistance does not mean one cannot cope with it or is depressed.
+It is important, however, to understand that having cancer is a very difficult experience and the very fact of looking for specialist assistance does not mean one cannot cope with it or is depressed.
 Simply, it is always worth looking for support when in a new, difficult situation, especially when there is nobody around with similar experiences.

 What can I do for myself, apart from consulting with a therapist?